The best Sony portrait lenses

 |

-Announced in August 2011 (yes, it’s not exactly new!), the Sony FE 50mm f/1.8 is an affordable fixed lens for Sony E-mount mirrorless cameras.
+Announced in August 2011 (yes, it’s not exactly new!), the Sony E 50mm f/1.8 OSS is an affordable prime lens for Sony E-mount mirrorless cameras.
 It features a maximum aperture of f/1.8 and a compact, lightweight design.
 Its optical formula consists of 6 elements in 5 groups, including one aspherical lens.
-Its minimum focusing distance of 45 cm and 0.14x magnification limit close-ups.
-Note that it is not tropicalised.
+Its minimum focusing distance of 45 cm and 0.14x magnification limit close-up work.
+Note that it is not weather-sealed.

 In terms of performance, the lens offers good sharpness in the center from f/2.8, but the very wide apertures (f/1.8 and f/2) are slightly behind.
-In terms of flaws, vignetting is visible at full aperture, but disappears completely at f/4.
+As for flaws, vignetting is visible at full aperture, but disappears completely at f/4.
 Distortion is almost non-existent (ideal for architectural and portrait photography).
 Finally, the autofocus is said to be slow and noisy, although it remains accurate.

 Tamron 17-70mm f/2.8 Di III-A VC RXD